andyjm3/SLTrain/README.md

 # SLTrain
-A repository containing beta implementation for *SLTrain: a sparse plus low-rank approach for parameter and memory efficient pretraining*, **which has been accepted to NeurIPS 2024**.
+A repository containing beta implementation for *SLTrain: a sparse plus low-rank approach for parameter and memory efficient pretraining*, which has been accepted to NeurIPS 2024.
 Preprint available on http://arxiv.org/abs/2406.02214.

 ## Modeling for pretraining
 The main idea is to re-parameterize linear layer with low-rank and sparse factors for improved parameter and memory efficiency.